Ammar-V/Comment-Creator/README.md

-This is a JavaFx program created for my high school staff.
+This is a JavaFX program created for my high school staff.
 It is aimed at reducing the time to write report card comments at the end of the semester.
 The idea is that a teacher may set up their own database of comments, and when actually writing them, all they have to do is select a specific comment from their database, or let the program randomely decide.
 At the end of the process, the program outputs a paragraph comment that includes the name of the student and uses personal pronouns.

-To run the program, have Java 11 or higher installed and download all files into a specific folder.
-JavaFx SDK 11 or higher also needs to be downloaded into the application directory.
+To run the program, have Java 11 or higher installed and download the folder **CommentCreator**.
+JavaFX SDK 11 or higher also needs to be downloaded into the application directory.

 The current username is "user" and password is "pass"

+There is an example database already in the directory called "commentData.txt".
+Delete this file if you want to start fresh.

 The program has two main sections: the database handling system and an interface to actually create the comments.